SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page.md

 The package uses SharePoint Feature to package your web part.
 By default, the gulp task creates the following:

 * A feature for your web part.
-* A .webpart file for your web part, which is an XML file that describes the Web Part.

-You can view the raw package contents in the **sharepoint** folder.
+You can view the raw package contents in the **sharepoint/debug** folder.

 The contents are then packaged into an **.sppkg** file.
 The package format is very similar to a SharePoint add-ins package and uses Microsoft Open Packaging Conventions to package your solution.